What Is Intermittent Fasting?

 Sometimes, family members won’t support your efforts if you say you are fasting for weight loss but who can argue with being healthier.

-Cook Meals Ahead Of Time
+2. Cook Meals Ahead Of Time

 For example, if you’re fasting for 16 hours per day, make sure your eating hours are around dinner time so you can cook and eat with your family.

 If you are fasting one day on, one day off, or fast two days per week, for example, have some meals ready to heat for your loved ones.

 You’ve got this and you’ll be so proud when you make it through your fasting time.

-Instead of water, you could also try fixing a big cup of tea or coffee depending on the time of day and what works best for you.
+If water doesn’t help you could also try fixing a big cup of tea or coffee depending on the time of day and what works best for you.

-Focus On Feeding Your Family
+4. Focus On Feeding Your Family

 You can make it without the food just fine, even if you’re fixing a big pot of pasta for the kids.

 Instead of getting caught up in how good the food would taste and how hungry you are, force yourself to focus on feeding your family, nourishing their bodies and the souls of your loved ones.

-Prepare The Meal And Go For A Walk
+5. Prepare The Meal And Go For A Walk

 When it gets really tough, finish cooking the meal and then excuse yourself and go for a walk while everyone else eats and cleans up.

 I promise it will get easier as your body and your mind get used to this new way of eating.

-Use Essential Oils
+6. Use Essential Oils

 There are several different essential oils you can use to help you avoid eating during your fasting time.

-Cinnamon Oil – this oil has been shown to help balance blood sugar levels.
+Cinnamon Oil – this oil has been shown to help balance blood sugar levels. (get it here)

-Peppermint Oil – helps reduce hunger cravings
+Peppermint Oil – helps reduce hunger cravings. (get it here)

-Do not ingest oils that are not marked GRAS (generally regarded as safe) or are not labeled for supplement use.
+Warning: Do not ingest oils that are not marked GRAS (generally regarded as safe) or are not labeled for supplement use.

-I Know I Made It Sound Simple
+I Know I Made It Sounds Simple

 I made Intermittent Fasting sound simple but I know it can be overwhelming if this is the first time you’ve heard about it.

 Actually, the methods are simple.
-Doing it is another story.

-It does take some time to adjust.
-Don’t expect the first time you fast for it to be easy.
+It does take some time to adjust so don’t expect the first time you fast for it to be easy.